 10 Awesome Scenes From Bad Movies

-Sometimes a bad movie can have a scene so uncharacteristically good that it'll make you wonder, "Why couldn't the rest of the movie be like this?!"
-Here's a look at ten diamonds in the rough.
+Sometimes a bad movie can have a scene so uncharacteristically good that it'll make you wonder why the rest of the movie couldn't be awesome

 While I didn't see the new Lone Ranger movie, the reviews I've read and word of mouth I've heard all say the same thing: the movie is a mess, but the explosive final act almost redeems it.
 There are a lot of movies like that.
 Flicks that are pretty bad, but have that one or two moments that really shine.
 It could be a really cool action scene, a really stylish sequence, or maybe something outright funny.
 Think about how Scary Movie 4 was hard to sit through, but that Saw parody intro with Shaq and Dr. Phil was kind of hilarious.
 Maybe how Legend of the Fist: Return of Chen Zen is a plodding bore, but the fight scenes will blow you away.
 Or how while the animated G.I.
 Joe movie was kind of average, the first four minutes were pure excellence.